yanzhenliu97/Latency-Minimization-for-mmWave-D2D-Mobile-Edge-Computing-Systems/README.md

 Simulation code for paper  Latency-Minimization-for-mmWave-D2D-Mobile-Edge-Computing-Systems: Joint-Task-Allocation-And- hybrif-beamforming

-Simulation code for the original manuscript is in original
+Simulation code for the original manuscript is in pcccp_twc

 The Algorithm 1 is included in main.m and you can directly run it.